Build and manage assessments in Compliance Manager

 Grant user access to individual assessments

 When you assign users a Compliance Manager role in the Microsoft Purview compliance portal, they can view or edit data within all assessments by default (review the Compliance Manager role types).
-You can restrict user access to only certain assessments by managing user roles from within an assessment or assessment template.
+You can restrict user access to only certain assessments by managing user roles from within an assessment.
 Restricting access in this way can help ensure that users who play a role in overseeing compliance with particular regulations or standards have access only to the data and information they need to perform their duties.
 (You can also set user access for regulations, which allows users to access all assessments created for that regulation.)

 External users who need access for auditing or other purposes can also be assigned a role for viewing assessments and editing test data.
-You'll provide access to external individual by assigning them an Azure Active Directory (AD) role.
-Learn more about assigning Azure AD roles.
+You provide access to external individual by assigning them a Microsoft Entra role.
+Learn more about assigning Microsoft Entra roles.

 Steps for granting access

 Follow the steps to grant user access to an assessment.

 From your Assessments page, find the assessment you want to grant access to.
 Select it to open its details page.